 The historical setting and the old-fashioned architecture make the Moana Surfrider such a special choice in Waikiki.
 The hotel was actually built in 1901, and the lobby is in the original colonial building.
 You enter, bypassing the decked front porch lined with white wooden rocking chairs, and you step into the perfectly restored lobby.

 Enormous tropical flower displays scent the lobby, and guests are greeted with a lei and a glass of fruit juice.
 Rooms are, unfortunately, less noteworthy.

 A couple of points worth noting for the luxury traveler.
 Base rooms here are small and can be musty.
-You really need to upgrade to a room with a balcony and views for a luxury experience.
+You need to upgrade to a room with a balcony and views for a luxury experience.
 Many “City View” rooms overlook the International Marketplace to the right of the hotel from the back.
-The view is great, but music can be loud and can continue well past midnight.
+The view is great, but the music can be loud and continue well past midnight.

 The location, right in the center of Waikiki beach with direct beach access, means that you couldn’t be more central.
 The pool is small, but the location and overall upkeep of the hotel is superb, making this hotel a great hotel choice in Waikiki.